jaykobdetar/CapLab-Stock-market-predictor/README.md

 ## Accuracy

-~90–95% accuracy on default settings (base game / custom scenarios) Not accurate in DLC scenarios
+~90–95% accuracy on default settings (base game / custom scenarios) Not accurate in DLC scenarios or with certain dlc enabled such as the Banking and Finance dlc which enables a global stock market which this does not work with.

 ## Notes